 - Service to home institution’s PDS program

 A single nomination letter and one supporting letter may be submitted.
-Since the selection of honorees will occur at the conference, elaborate application packets are not permitted.
-In addition to one or two letters, a copy of the nominee’s resume or vita may be submitted.
+Elaborate application packets are not permitted.
+In addition to one or two letters, a copy of the nominee’s resume or vita may be included.

 Nominators are encouraged to keep their nominations secret from nominees so that the announcement of the Emerging PDS Leader(s) at the conference may be a surprise to the honoree(s).

-- NAPDS members may nominate candidates by letter or email to the Awards Committee (email@example.com) .
+- NAPDS members may nominate candidates by letter or email to the Awards Committee.

-- A sub-committee of the Awards Committee in attendance at the Annual Conference will review nominations using a simple rubric based on the eligibility conditions and criteria detailed above.
+- A sub-committee of the Awards Committee will review nominations using a simple rubric based on the eligibility conditions and criteria detailed above.